MicrosoftDocs/Advertising/advertising/scripts/reference/AssetGroupIterator.md

     // in the account.
     var iterator = AdsApp.assetGroups().get();

-    // Loops through all ad groups in the account. while (iterator.hasNext()) {
+    // Loops through all asset groups in the account. while (iterator.hasNext()) {
         var assetGroup = iterator.next();
     }